MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso.md

 #### Why does Windows need to validate the domain controller certificate?

-Windows Hello for Business enforces the strict KDC validation security feature when authenticating from a Microsoft Entra joined device to a domain.
+Windows Hello for Business enforces the *strict KDC validation* security feature when authenticating from a Microsoft Entra joined device to a domain.
 This enforcement imposes more restrictive criteria that must be met by the Key Distribution Center (KDC).
 When authenticating using Windows Hello for Business on a Microsoft Entra joined device, the Windows client validates the reply from the domain controller by ensuring all of the following are met:

 - The domain controller has the private key for the certificate provided
 - The root CA that issued the domain controller's certificate is in the device's *Trusted Root Certificate Authorities*
 - Use the *Kerberos Authentication certificate template* instead of any other older template
 - The domain controller's certificate has the *KDC Authentication* extended key usage (EKU)
 - The domain controller's certificate's subject alternate name has a DNS Name that matches the name of the domain
-- The domain controller's certificate's signature hash algorithm is **sha256**
+- The domain controller's certificate's signature hash algorithm is *sha256*
-- The domain controller's certificate's public key is **RSA (2048 Bits)**
+- The domain controller's certificate's public key is *RSA (2048 Bits)*

+> [!IMPORTANT]
-Authenticating from a Microsoft Entra hybrid joined device to a domain using Windows Hello for Business doesn't enforce that the domain controller certificate includes the *KDC Authentication* EKU.
+> Authenticating from a Microsoft Entra hybrid joined device to a domain using Windows Hello for Business doesn't enforce that the domain controller certificate includes the *KDC Authentication* EKU.
 If you're adding Microsoft Entra joined devices to an existing domain environment, make sure to verify that your domain controller certificate has been updated to include the *KDC Authentication* EKU.

 ## Configure a CRL distribution point for an issuing CA